Reach Out To Us Today

 Learn more about the other types of dual diagnosis treatment programs we offer and how they can help you, including:

-Recognizing it’s time to get help for drug and alcohol addiction is the first step.
-Now that you know you need help let our dedicated clinicians and luxury treatment program help you.
-Learn more about our cognitive-behavioral therapy program at United Recovery Project by scheduling an assessment with our team online or calling 954.429.5026 for an appointment.
+Recognizing that it’s time to get help for drug and alcohol addiction is the first step.
+After you realize that you need help, let our dedicated clinicians and luxury treatment program help you.
+Learn more about our cognitive-behavioral therapy program at United Recovery Project by calling 954.429.5026.
+Our Admissions team is available 24/7 and is completely confidential.
 We’re here to help you.